 In addition, Participants may optionally claim removals from the greenhouse gas storage that would have occurred during the crediting period in forest that would have been lost in the absence of the REDD+ program.
-In order to quantify these lost removals, the Participant must follow these steps:
+In order to quantify these avoided foregone removals14, the Participant must follow these steps:

-- 1. Estimate the area of forest that would have been deforested during each year of the crediting period by applying a projected deforestation rate (employing the quantile regression described above) per stratum. - 2.
+- 1. Estimate the area of forest that would have been deforested during each year of the crediting period by applying a mean deforestation rate15 per stratum. - 2.
 Subtract the actual area of deforestation from the projected area of forest that would have been deforested. - 3.
 Multiply area of avoided deforestation per stratum calculated in step 2 by an applicable removal factor. - 4.
-Sum the removals across strata to determine total foregone sequestration as a result of REDD+ program implementation.
+Sum the removals across strata to determine total avoided foregone removals (AFR).

-The foregone removals rate can be derived from measurements in forests within the Participant's jurisdiction.
-Alternatively the Participant may use the relevant default from the IPCC (Table 2.9 of Volume 4 of the 2019 Refinement to the Guidelines for National Greenhouse Gas Inventories).
+The avoided foregone removals rate can be derived from measurements in forests within the Participant's jurisdiction.
+Alternatively the Participant may use the relevant default removal factors from the IPCC (Table 4.9 of Volume 4 of the 2019 Refinement to the Guidelines for National Greenhouse Gas Inventories) when calculating avoided foregone removals.